RafaelRojasCov/commands/README.md

 - Create the SQL database from models: `python manage.py migrate`
 - Register the changes of Models to the app: `python manage.py makemigrations nameofapp`
 - Create a super user: `python manage.py createsuperuser`

+## ***Node.js***
+- For install React: `npm install -g create-react-app`
+- For install tachyons: `npm install --save tachyons`
+- For install Redux: `npm install --save redux`
+- For install the connector between React & Redux: `npm install --save react-redux`
+- For install enzyme testing package: `npm install --save enzyme-adapter-react-{version}`
+  - {version} means the number of the version of React project where we want to install on it.
+- For install styled-components library for React: `npm install --save styled-components`